-The Legal Paraprofessional Pilot Project is intended to increase access to civil legal representation in case types where one or both parties typically appear without legal representation.
-The Minnesota Supreme Court established an Implementation Committee in March 2019 to evaluate options and provide recommendations for implementing and evaluating the pilot by February 28, 2020.
-See Minnesota Supreme Court Order ADM19-8002
+Minnesota’s Legal Paraprofessional Pilot Project is intended to increase access to civil legal representation in case types where one or both parties typically appear without legal representation.
+The Minnesota Supreme Court adopted Court Rule amendments

 and Minnesota Court of Appeals Judge John R. Rodenberg

-with anyone who might be interested in the work.
-Also, see the Judicial Branch News Item, Supreme Court authorizes new pilot to expand role of legal paraprofessionals
+Also, see the March 2020 Judicial Branch News Item, Supreme Court authorizes new pilot to expand role of legal paraprofessionals

 , for more information.